 In the event of an involuntary termination of employment, each of our NEOs, other than Mr. Vitale and Ms. Davenport, is eligible for compensation and benefits under the BellRing Brands, LLC Executive Severance Plan (the "Plan").
 Mr. Vitale is the President and Chief Executive Officer of Post and is compensated by Post for his services as an employee of Post.
 Mr. Vitale does not receive any compensation from the Company for his role as a NEO of the Company.
-In the event of an involuntary termination of employment, Ms. Davenport is eligible for compensation and benefits under the Post Holdings, Inc. Executive Severance Plan (the "Post Plan"), which is disclosed in Post's filings with the SEC.
+In the event of an involuntary termination of employment, Ms. Davenport is eligible for compensation and benefits under the Post Holdings, Inc. Executive Severance Plan (the "Post Plan").
 Descriptions of the terms of the Plan and the Post Plan are below.
 In addition, information about treatment of equity awards in the event of involuntary termination and/or a change in control is provided below.